Trantect/blog/_posts/2013-05-14-big-wallpaper.md

 ---

-Python based wallpaper updating applet from Boston BigPicture for Unity.
 ## Outline

-Big Wallpaper is an desktop software based on GTK.It can fetch images of the world most hottest news from the web site below
+Big Wallpaper is an desktop software based on Python and GTK for Unity.It can fetch images of the world most hottest news from the web site below
 - [boston.com](http://www.boston.com/bigpicture)
 - [theatlantic.com](http://www.theatlantic.com/infocus/)
 - [latimes.com](http://framework.latimes.com/)